 I have a certificate from UC Berkeley Extension's Professional Sequence in Editing and an MFA in Poetry and Literary Translation from San Francisco State University, where I was the managing editor of Fourteen Hills literary magazine.
 I'm currently self-educating on UX writing and content strategy principles, learning how to make the digital spaces we inhabit truly useful, supportive, and inclusive.
 Oh, and I have a Certificate of Achievement in French because I can't seem to stop taking French classes.

-Over the years I've supported my words habit with a rewarding (and super fun) career in the food world.
-I've bartended, served, and managed, and I continue to volunteer my time with organizations—like The Good Food Foundation and 18 Reasons—that promote small businesses and sustainable, equitable food systems.
+I've supported my words habit over the years with rewarding work in the food world.
+I continue to volunteer my time with organizations like the Good Food Foundation and 18 Reasons that promote sustainable, equitable food systems.

 Good writing happens when a writer is fully invested in their topic.
-Lucky me, I was gifted with indiscriminate curiosity—give me a subject to learn about and I’ll dig in deep to uncover its story.
+Lucky me, I have indiscriminate curiosity—give me a subject to learn about and I’ll dig in deep.

 It’s true.
 Everything really is in the details.
-Copyediting is all about working with the particulars, breaking language down to the level of the individual word, the apostrophe, the comma (!).
+Copyediting is all about working with the particulars, breaking language down to the level of the word, the apostrophe, the all-important (or completely optional) comma.
 To capitalize or not?
 To hyphen, en dash, or em dash?
 When is the passive voice appropriate, even (gasp) preferred?
-Giving these details their due can transform a piece of writing.
+Giving these details their due can transform a piece.

-It’s hard to copyedit our own writing well.
+Editing our own writing well is tough.
 Usage quirks, verbal tics, redundant phrasing—we all have our vices.
-A fresh set of eyes and ears, preferably equipped with a magnifying glass and a stethoscope, is often needed to really lift writing off the page.
+A fresh set of eyes and ears is often needed to really lift writing off the page.